Golden Visa in Italy

 What is the Italian Golden Visa?

-It is a residence Visa that’s granted by the Italian Ministry of Economic Development to non-EU citizens.
+It is a residence Visa that’s granted by the Italian Ministry of Enterprise and Made in Italy to non-EU citizens.
 They must invest in strategic assets that will have benefits to the future development of Italy.

 The applicant must invest at least: